jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/virtual/dedicated_storage_install_kubernetes.rst

    .. important::

-      **This step is required only if the StarlingX OpenStack application (stx-openstack) will be installed.**
+      This step is required only if the StarlingX OpenStack application (|prefix|-openstack) will be installed.

       1G Huge Pages are not supported in the virtual environment and there is no virtual NIC supporting SRIOV.
 For that reason, data interfaces are not